drdaemos/xc5-docs/en/changing_store_logic/creating_product_discount.md

 layout: article_with_sidebar
 lang: en
 title: 'Creating product discount'
-categories: [developer_docs]
 ---

-{% include global.html %}

 # Introduction

-Previously we have learned how to create a [global discount]({{ baseurl_lang }}/../changing_store_logic/creating_global_discount.md) and this article explains how you can create an individual product discount.
+Previously we have learned how to create a [global discount]({{ baseurl_lang }}/changing_store_logic/creating_global_discount.html) and this article explains how you can create an individual product discount.
 For the sake of example, we will create a module that will apply a 10% discount to each product that starts with A letter and this discount will be displayed near each such product as

 *   a **10% off** label on product lists;
 *   an **old price** label with crossed old price near product price.